-- 2 Majors in BFA concentrations in Clay, Fibers, Glass, Metals, Painting and Wood must have C or above in all art courses applied to fulfill requirements in the major.
+- 1 This course not included in 120-hour curriculum. - 2 Majors in BFA concentrations in Clay, Fibers, Glass, Metals, Painting and Wood must have C or above in all art courses applied to fulfill requirements in the major.
 Art courses must also have the grade of C or above in order to serve as prerequisites for other art courses, and to be counted as completed in the sophomore assessment for recommendation to advance in the concentration. - 3 Art studio electives are defined as any art studio course not applied to other requirements.
 Up to six hours guided electives may be chosen from: WEBD 1500, MKT 3400, MKT 3900.